 Taking kids on a hike can go one of two ways: either it’s a journey of discovery enjoyed by the whole family, or it’s a very slow stroll from hell.
 And while which one you end up on may feel sometimes like a coin flip, you don’t always have to take your chances.
 There are ways to ensure that your family makes the good kind of memories when they venture into the wilderness.
-And the simplest way: Pick the right trail.
+The simplest way: Pick the right trail.

 Depending on the age of your kids, and their level of experience, it’s important to avoid going too aggressive with either mileage or elevation.
 Distance, difficulty, and exposure (to the elements) can make or break your family’s fun.
 So to uncover some of the best family-friendly hikes in the United States, we turned to Heather Balogh Rochefort, founder of Just A Colorado Gal, author of Backpacking 101, and mother of an avid 8-month-old hiker, Liliana.
 Here are her top 10 picks broken down by miles, difficulty, and what type of family the trail suits best.